Process flowsheet optimization with surrogate and implicit formulations of a Gibbs reactor: Introduction

 In the case of (1), it is well known that an effective initialization strategy determines how easily the optimization algorithm converges to a solution \cite{Mazzei2014}.
 However, finding a good initialization is a cumbersome task because some unit operations do not easily converge for a set of specifications, and there is no systematic way to determine good initial values \cite{Caballero2008}.
 In addition, there is a significant computational cost associated with trying multiple initialization methods for each problem instance one attempts to solve.

-Regarding (2), surrogate models aim to be simple models that approximate the input and output behaviour of complex systems (in our case study, a Gibbs reactor) with relaxed accuracy and reduced dimensionality in a given domain \cite{Thombre2015}.
-Even if the development of these models may require computationally expensive simulations for a specific set of inputs, they are computationally cheaper to evaluate once they are embedded into a larger interconnected system of equations, such as a chemical process flowsheet.
+Regarding (2), surrogate models aim to be simple models that approximate the input and output behaviour of complex systems (in our case study, a Gibbs reactor) over a specific input domain.
+A surrogate model typically relaxes accuracy in exchange for lower dimensionality and more reliable convergence \cite{Thombre2015}.
+Even if the development of these models requires computationally expensive simulations over a range of input values, they are computationally cheaper to evaluate once they are embedded into a larger interconnected system of equations, such as a chemical process flowsheet.
 Two surrogates that have been recently used in chemical engineering are neural networks and ALAMO polynomials \cite{Bhosekar2018}.
-Neural networks have been widely used in process control, modeling and optimization.
-For instance, in superstructure-based optimization \cite{Henao2010}.
+Neural networks have been widely used in process control, modeling, and optimization.
+For instance, Henao and Maravelias use neural networks to model the production of maleic anhydride in a superstructure optimization problem \cite{Henao2010}.
 The ALAMO framework \cite{Cozad2014} is a recently developed tool used to build simple and accurate polynomial surrogates from a minimal set of training data.
-It makes use of an integer programming technique to choose from a large number of basis functions of the input variables \cite{Bhosekar2018}, thus calculating a linear combination of them \cite{Ma2022}.
-Surrogate optimization using the ALAMO framework has been used in superstructure optimizations for carbon capture systems \cite{Miller2014}, in global optimization of poly-generation systems \cite{Subramanian2022}, and distillation sequences \cite{Ma2022}.
+It makes use of an integer programming technique to choose basis functions of the input variables and compute the output variables as a linear combination thereof \cite{Bhosekar2018, Ma2022}.
+Surrogate optimization using the ALAMO framework has been used in superstructure optimizations for carbon capture systems \cite{Miller2014}, in global optimization of polygeneration systems \cite{Subramanian2022}, and distillation sequences \cite{Ma2022}.